Low carb diets are all the rage again,

 The bottom line is – We need to eat a large variety of food, in it’s most natural state, in order to get the nutrients that our body needs to be optimally healthy.
 We especially need lots of healthy plants (more than most of us eat) in their most natural form.
 The plant foods we need includes grains which have their own unique combinations of nutrients: B vitamins (thiamin, riboflavin, niacin, folic acid), iron, magnesium, and selenium, and they’re by far our best sources of fiber.

 Now, when I eat grains I eat them as whole grains, without the added fats, salts, sugars, and chemicals that come in packaged, processed foods or at most restaurants.
-I buy animal products from farms that take good care of their animals (no rBGH, free range and organically fed) because that’s the most healthy meat.
+I buy animal products from farms that take good care of their animals (no rBGH, free range and organically fed) because that’s the healthiest meat.
 I eat vegetables mainly raw or slightly cooked.
 I use fruit to satisfy my sweet tooth (most of the time).

 I went from a person who eliminates food groups to one who eats all foods, but in the most natural and clean state possible.